July 27 – August 13, 2023

 Tuition.
 The cost for the 4-week program is $3995 USD.
 This includes course credits (3-4 US/ 6-8 ECTS), housing, field trips, and cultural activities.
 Travel to Prague, transportation pass, and meals are not included.
 A non-refundable deposit is required to secure a spot in program.
 Payment plans can be arranged.

 Applications NOW Open, we encourage participants to apply early!
 Early Admission Deadline December 15.
 Rolling Admission after December 15.

 - Submit your Interest Form to get the process started.

 - Submit your Full Application.
 Early Admission has already begun, deadline December 15th.
 Rolling Admission after December 15th.

 - You may be contacted for a follow-up interview

 - Spread the word to other high caliber students!

-After 20 years of catalyzing the next generation of global leaders and change agents, we can’t help but celebrate!
+Over 20 years of catalyzing the next generation of global leaders and change agents– we can’t help but celebrate!

 Find us at